fredoliveira/dotfiles/README.md

 ### What is included

 * Zsh configuration
-* Prezto for Zsh configuration
+* Oh-my-zsh for zsh plugins / theme
 * Vim setup with Nerdtree, Command+T, vim-sensible and vim-airline
 * My personal gitconfig and gitignore
+* My tmux configuration

 ### Installation process